gorchestrate/pizzaapp/README.md

 * Bigger workflows states make API thoughput go down propotionally to their size

 Latency:
-* Latencies between event happening and callback being called are 10-20ms
+* Latencies between event happening and callback being called are ~20ms.
+If one process is waiting for another one - callback for it will be called ~20ms after first one has finished.
 * Increasing throughput should not increase latency up to a certain point.
 After that latencies will go up, limited by max thoughput server can sustain.

 Stability: